How Does Yoga Mat Length Impact Your Practice?

 Once you’ve finished cleaning your mat.
 Make sure to leave it out until it’s dry before folding or putting away.
 Don’t put the mat in direct sunlight or extreme temperatures – this can damage its material over time.

 A yoga towel/cover is a great way of shielding and keeping your mat clean as well.
-They’re especially designed to soak up all that sweat during practice.
+They’re designed to soak up sweat during practice.
 Also, preventing any odors from settling into the fabric or bacteria building up too!

 If you start to recognize that your yoga mat is getting worn out or not offering its usual grip anymore.
 It may be the right time to buy a new one.